Karl Ernst: Night of the Long Knives

-On 30 June 1934 Ernst had just married and was in Bremen on his way to Tenerife to honeymoon with his new wife.
+On 30 June 1934, Ernst had just recently married and was in Bremen on his way to Tenerife to honeymoon with his new wife.
 SA Leader Ernst Röhm had repeatedly called for a "second revolution" that would introduce socialism into the Reich and banish the old Conservative forces of business and government.
-Fearing the socialistic tendencies of the SA, along with Röhm's ambition to absorb the Reichswehr into the SA, conservative elements in the German Army and Kriegsmarine pressed for elimination of SA power.
-Adolf Hitler—who had served as Ernst's best man at his wedding six weeks earlier—undertook a purge of the SA, an event known to history as the Night of the Long Knives.
+Fearing the socialistic tendencies of the SA, along with Röhm's ambition to absorb the Reichswehr into the SA, conservative elements in the German Army and Kriegsmarine (navy) pressed for elimination of SA power.
+Adolf Hitler undertook a purge of the SA, an event known to history as the Night of the Long Knives.
 It lasted until 2 July 1934.

 Ernst was arrested and brutally beaten in Bremerhaven together with his wife and his friend Martin Kirschbaum as he was about to get aboard a navy cruiser in order to travel to Tenerife where he planned to spend his honeymoon.
-Later on, he was handed over in Bonn to an SS-commando unit led by Kurt Gildisch where he was tortured and interrogated.
+Later on, he was handed over in Bonn to an SS unit led by Kurt Gildisch where he was tortured and interrogated.
 He was then flown back to Berlin and taken to the barracks of the Leibstandarte Adolf Hitler, where he was shot by a firing squad in the early evening of 30 June.
-According to the official death list drawn up for internal-administrative use by the Gestapo he was one of fourteen people shot on the grounds of the Leibstandarte.
+According to the official death list drawn up for internal-administrative use by the Gestapo, he was one of fourteen people shot on the grounds of the Leibstandarte.